aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

     </div>

 Most of this code is similar for all modals.
-The important part is how we binded model to the view using ngModel directive.
+The important part is how we binded model to the view using the ngModel directive.
 As like all components, Angular requires to relate it to a module.
-We should it to **declarations** array of **main.module.ts** as like shown below:
+We should add it to **declarations** array of **main.module.ts** as like shown below:

     ...previous imports